Intrauterine Insemination (IUI) in Tennessee

 Ovulate

-The doctor will work with the patient, whether that’s you or a third-part like a surrogate, to time the procedure exactly when ovulation occurs.
+The doctor will work with the patient, whether that’s you or a third-party like a surrogate, to time the procedure exactly when ovulation occurs.
 This is why it’s so important to schedule the procedure around the natural time of ovulation or when the medication can trigger the release of an egg.

 -

-Place the Semen inside the Uterus
+Place the Semen Inside the Uterus